Easiest Way to Pack for a Move – a Quick Guide

 Make a Schedule

-Marking a schedule of activities on a calendar will significantly reduce the trouble of relocating and let you know when to expect movers.
-You will be able to keep track of everything you need to do and avoid the stress of doing things hastily.
+Marking a schedule of activities on a calendar and packing checklists will significantly reduce the trouble of relocating and let you know when to expect and prepare for movers.
+You will be able to keep track of everything you need to do and avoid the stress of doing things hastily and last minute.
 Write down the tasks for each day of the week and see how they get completed one by one with no trouble.

 Set Aside Stuff You Don’t Need

 There are a lot of things we do not use and will probably not use at all, but which are in good shape.
-Set them aside for garage or online sale or donate them.
-Plan the time for sale and price the items.
+Set them aside for garage sale or simply donate them to help someone.
+Plan the time for sale and price the items you’re planning to sell.

 Get Rid of Clothes You Don’t Wear